Nanping Fujian, China Travel Guide

 Never stick your chopsticks upright in a bowl of rice; this resembles incense sticks at a funeral.

-Find it in many Wuyishan restaurants.
+You can find it in many Wuyishan restaurants.

 Nanping is famous for its abundant bamboo.
 Various dishes incorporate fresh or dried bamboo shoots, often stir-fried, stewed, or braised.

-Widely available all over the region.
+Widely available across the region.

 Although not a dish, this iconic local product is a required experience.
 Wuyi Rock Tea is a renowned Oolong tea, with Dahongpao as the most renowned variety.